Can I use an inkjet printer for sublimation? (Complete Beginner Guide)

 Ask yourself:

-If you’re starting out and want to learn, a converted printer might work.
+If you’re starting and want to learn, a converted printer might work.
 But if you want reliable results, a sublimation printer like Sawgrass is a better long-term option.
+Sublimation printing is widely used in industries like fashion and custom merchandise.
+The textile and apparel sector alone accounts for nearly 47% of the market, showing how important this printing method has become worldwide.

 Not all inkjet printers can be used for sublimation, especially HP printers with thermal print heads, which cannot be used for this process.
 If you want to use sublimation, pick models like some Epson printers.
 They have micro piezo technology, making them better for sublimation.
 You can also convert them to work with sublimation ink.